Swansea Sixth form College, Swansea College

 - The age of students is from 16 years old.

-- consistent development of personal and professional skills,
+- Consistent development of personal and professional skills,

-- career guidance self-determination.
+- Career guidance self-determination.

 Special attention in high school is paid to intensive preparation for GCSE, including a choice of subjects (usually from 8 to 10).
 The list of disciplines includes English, mathematics, languages, natural sciences and humanities.
 Adolescents develop their independence, participate in extracurricular activities and consultations.